American-School-of-the-Hague/psd2l-plugin/README.md

   - [Course Offerings](#course-offerings)
   - [Users](#users)

+## To Do

+* Add parent-student associations
+  * allows parents to see grades, etc.
+  * depends on moving to contacts module and use of guardian tables in powerschool see [Parents](#parents) section below for details.

 ## Implementation Notes

 Automated exports are managed through PowerSchool PowerQuery Plugins.
 Plugins follow the structure outlined below.